Ask a doctor about a prescription for PRAMEP 20 mg/ml ORAL SOLUTION

 Children and adolescents

-The safety and efficacy have not been established in children and adolescents (under 18 years) so pregabalin should not be used in this age group.
+The safety and efficacy in children and adolescents (under 18 years) have not been established, so pregabalin should not be used in this age group.

-Use of Pramep with other medicines
+Using Pramep with other medicines

-Inform your doctor or pharmacist if you are taking, have taken recently, or may need to take any other medicine.
+Tell your doctor or pharmacist if you are taking, have recently taken, or might take any other medicines.

-Oxycodone – (used as an analgesic)
+Oxicodona – (used as a painkiller)

 Lorazepam – (used to treat anxiety)